A Survey of Confidence Estimation and Calibration in Large Language Models: Abstract

 \section{Abstract}

-Language models (LMs) have demonstrated remarkable capabilities across a wide range of tasks in various domains.
-Despite their impressive performance, the reliability of their output is concerning and questionable regarding the demand for AI safety.
-Assessing the confidence of LM predictions and calibrating them across different tasks with the aim to align LM confidence with accuracy can help mitigate risks and enable LMs to make better decisions.
-There have been various works in this respect, but there has been no comprehensive overview of this important research area.
+Large language models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks in various domains.
+Despite their impressive performance, they can be unreliable due to factual errors in their generations.
+Assessing their confidence and calibrating them across different tasks can help mitigate risks and enable LLMs to produce better generations.
+There has been a lot of recent research aiming to address this, but there has been no comprehensive overview to organize it and outline the main lessons learned.
 The present survey aims to bridge this gap.
-In particular, we discuss methods and techniques for LM confidence estimation and calibration, encompassing different LMs and various tasks.
-We further outline the challenges of estimating the confidence for large language models and we suggest some promising directions for future work.
+In particular, we outline the challenges and we summarize recent technical advancements for LLM confidence estimation and calibration.
+We further discuss their applications and suggest promising directions for future work.